Road Safety Commission's Community Grants Portal

 It is a week long campaign of education on road safety and the impact poor decision making can have within a small community.
 SOCK Week is held annually in the last week of June and facilitates a number of activities and events that are designed to be informative as well as engaging.
 Activities held during the week remember those community members who have been lost in road accidents, as well as raising awareness, promoting safe, legal and responsible road use across several road safety messages, and is aimed at a broad cross-section of the community.

-Project grants are available for groups to submit an application to implement road safety projects.
-These projects can run up to 12 months and should comprise of road safety activities that can be sustained after the funding period.
+Grants are available for groups to submit an application to implement road safety events and projects.
 The amount funded is based on the assessment of the application and is judged on individual merit.
-There are two Project grant rounds per year.

 The Road Safety Community Grant Program supports the development and implementation of sustainable projects and one-off community activities that assist in promoting road safety across the state through the Road Trauma Trust Account (RTTA).

-If you're already familiar with the application process, feel free to hop straight over to the 'apply' widget in the right hand panel, and click either submit event or project application.
+If you're already familiar with the application process, feel free to hop straight over to the button below, and click either submit event or project application.

 If you're new to road safety grants - hello and welcome!
 Have a look at the grants snapshot below, what's involved in the application process, peruse the FAQs, and read through the grant guideline documents!
 Don't hesitate to get in touch if we can provide you with any assistance